cdig/cd-module/README.md

 * cdFoundation itself.
 It's listed as a bower dependency, but you need to make sure to include it in your module.
 The [module template](https://github.com/cdig/cd-module-template) covers this.

-# Tutorial
+# Overview

-Here's a brief overview of how to use some of the features in cd-module.
+Here's a brief overview of how to use just a few of the features in cd-module.
 First, I'll present the markup for a typical page in a module.
 Following that, [Lisa](https://www.youtube.com/watch?v=Plz-bhcHryc) will tear it apart.